Skip to main content

 4.3.2 Fire Extinguishers

 Given the potentially serious, and possibly fatal, consequences of the wilful misuse of fire equipment, severe penalties will be imposed on those found responsible for such misuse or damage, or for encouraging others in such misuse or damage.
-These may include the withdrawal of the privilege of living in College, or College-owned accommodation.
-In addition, payment in full will be demanded for all damage caused.
+Penalties may include the withdrawal of the privilege of living in College, or College-owned accommodation.
+Payment in full will be demanded for all damage caused.
 Under no circumstances would a plea that alcohol or other substance misuse reduced an individual’s judgement be entertained as a mitigating factor.
 Severe penalties will also be imposed on those who infringe the regulations regarding the use of candles in College accommodation, or who, by other acts or through articles stored in their room, increase the risk of fire.

 4.3.4 Fire Detection and Alarm